ast-al/rangeless/README.md

 Despite packing a lot of functionality, `#include <fn.hpp>` adds only a tiny sliver (~0.03s) of compilation-time overhead in addition to the few common standard library include-s that it relies upon:

-"In God we trust, all others bring data":
 ```cpp
 // tmp.cpp